Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 We are working hard to fix them and making more content available than ever before so expect constant updates.

-The recreational activities take place in after-school centers, community centers, and youth centers for children with disabilities in the City's districts.
+The recreational activities take place in after-school programs, youth centers, and youth centers for disabled children in the city's districts.

-Every primary school has an after-school center with a variety of organized recreational activities for children ages 6 through 9.
-Children can stay in the after-school center from the time school is finished until 5 pm, and throughout the day in summer.
+Every primary school has an after-school program with a variety of organized recreational activities for children ages 6 through 9.
+Children can stay in the after-school program from the time school is finished until 5pm, and throughout the day in summer.
 Afternoon refreshments, fruits, vegetables, bread, and healthy drinks are provided.

-Community centers in Reykjavik offer a variety of recreational activities for 10–16 year-olds and teenagers.
-Community centers are open after school ends, at night, and during the summer.
-The community centers’ agenda is available on their websites and social media.
+Youth centers in Reykjavík offer a variety of recreational activities for 10–16 year-old children and adolescents.
+Youth centers are open after school ends, at night, and during the summer.
+The youth centers’ agenda is available on their websites and social media.

-The Recreation Card is a grant system for the recreation of children and adolescents ages 6-18 with legal residence in Reykjavik.
-The grant amounts to 50,000 kr. a year, and you can use it to pay off some of your child's attendance and exercise fees.
+The Recreation Card is a grant system for the recreation of children and adolescents ages 6-18 with legal residence in Reykjavík.
+The grant amounts to 75,000 kr. a year, and you can use it to pay off some of your child's attendance and exercise fees.